kiranvodrahalli/kiranvodrahalli.github.io/notes/index.md

 ## Useful Links

-This section holds links to other notes, class webpages, and other people's webpages which I have found interesting and helpful.
+This section holds links to other notes, class webpages, research groups, and other people's webpages which I have found interesting and helpful.

 ### <a href="http://holdenlee.github.io/blog/" title="holden"> Holden Lee's blog </a>